J-R-1/J-R-1/Kaggle Kernels - Machine Learning/README.md

 <ol>
   <li><b>Temporal Cutoff</b>: Remove all data just prior to the event of interest, focusing on the time we learned about a fact or observation rather than the time the observation occurred.</li>
   <li><b>Add Noise</b>: Add random noise to input data to try and smooth out the effects of possibly leaking variables.</li>
-  <li><b>Remove Leaky Variables</b>: Evaluate simple rule based models like OneR and see if any of the variables are leaky, and if so, remove them. </li>
+  <li><b>Remove Leaky Variables</b>: If any variable is subject to data leakage, consider removing them. </li>
   <li><b>Use Pipelines</b>: Heavily use pipeline architectures that allow a sequence of data preparation steps to be performed within cross validation folds, such as the caret package in R and Pipelines in scikit-learn.</li>
   <li><b>Use a Holdout Dataset</b>: Hold back an unseen validation dataset as a final sanity check of our model before we use it.</li>
 </ol>

-<a href='https://github.com/J-R-1/J-R-1/blob/main/Kaggle%20Kernels%20-%20Machine%20Learning/exercise-xgboost.ipynb'>This Kernel</a> talks about how to identify and prevent data leakage through a series of real world problems.
+<a href='https://github.com/J-R-1/J-R-1/blob/main/Kaggle%20Kernels%20-%20Machine%20Learning/exercise-data-leakage.ipynb'>This Kernel</a> talks about how to identify and prevent data leakage through a series of real world problems.
 Data Leakage is a hard and subtle issue.
 By combining <b>caution, common sense, and data exploration</b>  we can over come data leakage when developing predictive models and aviod multi-million dollar mistake in many data science applications.